 All students representing SWTX and the nursing program are expected to maintain a neat, clean, and professional appearance and attire.
 Students will keep a professional and well-groomed appearance while attending classes, clinical assignments, conferences, and external functions.
-Black scrub bottoms and any of the four approved nursing t-shirts are mandatory for all classes and labs.
-The pants should not touch the floor.
+Black scrub bottoms and any of the four approved nursing t-shirts are mandatory for all classes, labs, and SIM.